 This week just won’t slow down but I’m still on the go.
-On Wednesday, I went to rehearsal for an upcoming geisha show, then that night was the BFA Mardi Gras.
+On Wednesday, I went to rehearsal for an upcoming geisha show.
 Then yesterday afternoon was the April geisha show at the Kabuki theater in Hosoi’s Kansai region.
 And that night was also Ellie’s Springtime bunny rabbit party.
 In between Taka and I have been getting serious about the new home he is building for me.

 Then came Thursday.
 The geisha show was scheduled for late afternoon (3pm SLT) and I was all dressed up in my kimono and senior maiko makeup and ornaments and fancy hairstyle.
 All was fine, I was scheduled to dance in the 3rd act and was happy as a clam.
 In fact, I was honored just to be invited to perform.
 And by the way, honored to be made a member (altho with no official standing) of the Nananoshima Okiya.

 Technically, the fact that I’m married and to a samurai no less, disqualifies me from being a geisha or even apprentice geisha, so these opportunities to perform with such a great okiya is truly an honor.
 The reason I’ve been given this opportunity is that when I was an apprentice geisha at the Little Yoshiwara Okiya back in 2008, my onesan (big sister) was Masumi san (Masumi manamiko).
 And we have stayed friends over the years and when she saw me perform at the Winter party back in January, she apparently decided that I still have the skills to perform and this is the second time now she’s asked me to be in one of her shows.